vekatze/neut/book/src/terms.md

 e
 ```

-where the rule `(5)` is used only when all the other rules are unavailable.
+The rule `(5)` is used only when all the other rules are unavailable.

 ### Type